mmaulwurff/weapons-menu/README.txt

 - built-in support for:
   1. Original weapons
   2. PerK's Smoother Weapon Animations Enhanced
-  3. Eriguns1 Standard
+  3. Eriguns: Eriguns1 Standard, Eriguns1 Extended, Eriguns2 (limited)
-  4. Eriguns1 Extended
-  5. Eriguns2
-  6. Beautiful Doom
+  4. Beautiful Doom
+  5. Final Doomer

 - weapon sets are detected by player class.
 So support for other weapon sets can be easily added by modifying weapon-menu.acs: